rwilcox/my-learnings-docs/learning_jenkins.md

 ### Multibranch pipeline project

-creates new pipeline branches for new branches it sees in a SCM repo???
+creates new pipeline branches for new branches it sees in a (single) SCM repo

 Can set specific properties for certain branch names